MomenaAkhter/MyBlog/README.md

 # MyBlog

-A Content Management System (CMS) for bloggers, featuring social media features, such as a moderated comment ssystem.
+A Content Management System (CMS) for bloggers, featuring social media features, such as a moderated comment system.